Skip to Main Content

 A Wine List Built for Long Tables

 The wine program at Peninsula Grill is one of the more complete in Charleston's fine-dining tier.
 The list runs to 440 selections with an inventory of 3,940 units, with primary depth in Bordeaux, domestic California bottlings, and broader French regional selections.
-The pricing tier is mid-range by the list's own markup scale, meaning the selection spans entry-level bottles alongside significant labels without anchoring exclusively at either end.
+The pricing tier is mid-range, meaning the selection spans entry-level bottles alongside significant labels without anchoring exclusively at either end.
 The corkage fee is set at $55, which sits at the higher end for Charleston but is consistent with the room's formal positioning.

 A list of 440 selections at a dinner-only Southern fine-dining restaurant is substantial.
 For comparison, venues operating at a similar per-cover price point in cities like San Francisco, such as Lazy Bear or Single Thread Farm in Healdsburg, often build their wine programs around local California producers with narrower international reach.
 Peninsula Grill's Bordeaux depth suggests a different orientation: the classic French-American pairings that have historically anchored formal American dining rooms, calibrated for guests who are choosing a special-occasion bottle rather than exploring a sommelier's thesis.